gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

 	* 01.07.2023 - Updated Shader Fixes, some mods repacked.
 	* 30.06.2023 - Updated Shader Fixes.
 	* 26.06.2023 - Created the archive.

-{ .annotate }
-1. 1.2.0.43 is Complete Edition, a.k.a. latest :simple-steam: Steam version.
-2. 1.0.8.0 is the latest :material-disc: retail patch, with support for ZolikaPatch and multiplayer.
-However, this drag-and-drop archive does NOT include any support for multiplayer altogether.
-See [multiplayer](multiplayer.md) section for that.